freenas/freenas-docs/userguide/storage.rst

 Encryption Performance
 ^^^^^^^^^^^^^^^^^^^^^^

-Performance depends upon the number of disks encrypted.
+Encryption performance depends upon the number of disks encrypted.
 The more drives in an encrypted volume, the more encryption and decryption overhead, and the greater the impact on performance. **Encrypted volumes composed of more than eight drives can suffer severe performance penalties**.
 If encryption is desired, please benchmark